 Tap-to-pay credit and debit cards

 Credit and debit cards aren’t contactless by default.
-They are embedded with EMV chips (Europay, MasterCard, Visa) that use either chip-and-PIN or chip-and-signature authentication methods.
+They contain a separate NFC antenna and are embedded with EMV chips (Europay, MasterCard, Visa) that use either chip-and-PIN or chip-and-signature authentication methods.

 Contactless cards account for over 60 to 70% of total card transactions.
 Yet credit card companies and financial institutions continue to refine the adoption of tap-to-pay systems.